iotaledger/susee-streams-poc/management-console/README.md

     -c, --create-channel
             Use this option to create (announce) a new Streams channel.
             The announcement link will be logged to the console.
-            The ID and user_state of the new Streams channel will be stored in in the user-states-database.
+            The ID and streams_client_state of the new Streams channel will be stored in in the client-states-database.

     -e, --dev-eui <DEV_EUI>
             The DevEUI of the sensor to act on.